warwickshire/SLDs/README.md

 OS_MasterMap_Traditional_Style
 ------------------------------
-A imeplementation of the traditional style of MasterMap.
+A implementation of the traditional style of MasterMap.

 * MasterMap 						{1:1 to 1:5,100}